 This is the start of the strategy.
-Before you even consider working out and carbs loading, you must force your body into short term calorie deficit so that he depletes its glycogen and gets the message that the only source of energy available is in your fat storage.
+Before you even consider working out and carbs loading, you must force your body into a short-term calorie deficit so that it depletes its glycogen and gets the message that the only source of energy available is in your fat storage.

 As an added bonus, your insulin and energy levels become steady without the typical spikes of carbs and sugar dependency.
 So far so good.